 For tips, extra details, and related products, click item images or names.
 Coronavirus Update: We are shipping full speed, and our Spokane Showroom is... (more info)

 Created by: Polly Nobbs-LaRue

 Solder Brass Ninja Star* to Copper Disk:

-If the copper disk or brass "ninja throwing star" are bent, straighten them with a steel block and nylon or rawhide hammer.
+If the copper or brass shapes are bent, straighten them with a steel block and nylon or rawhide mallet.
 (Solder doesn't fill gaps.)

 File/sand/polish to any rough edges or deep scratches.

 Snip 5-10 tiny (1-2mm long) pieces of solder into a small bowl.

 Use a small paintbrush to coat the back of the brass "ninja star", and the front of the copper disk with flux.
 (You may need to mix the flux to a more paste-like consistency.)

 Place the disk on a magnesia soldering block.

 Place tiny pieces of solder on the disk, where the brass star will be soldered.
 (If possible, stick them to the flux on the back of the brass star instead.)